xXleowXx/gitlab-charts/doc/advanced/geo/index.md

 1. Wait for the deployment to complete, and the application to come online.
 When the application is reachable, log in.

-1. Log in to GitLab, and upload your GitLab license file by navigating to `admin/application_settings/general` and expanding the `Add License` section.
+1. Sign in to GitLab, and [activate your GitLab subscription](https://docs.gitlab.com/ee/user/admin_area/license.html).

    NOTE:
    **This step is required for Geo to function.**